yashvardhan-kukreja/nail-hacktoberfest/README.md

 Checkout the issues [here](https://github.com/yashvardhan-kukreja/nail-hacktoberfest/issues)

-For getting a detailed explanation and guide to contributing to this repo (or esentially any repo) the right way in under 5-10 minutes, please refer to [CONTRIBUTING.md](https://github.com/yashvardhan-kukreja/nail-hacktoberfest/blob/master/CONTRIBUTING.md)
+For getting a detailed explanation and guide to contributing to this repo (or essentially any repo) the right way in under 5-10 minutes, please refer to [CONTRIBUTING.md](https://github.com/yashvardhan-kukreja/nail-hacktoberfest/blob/master/CONTRIBUTING.md)

 <!-- LICENSE -->